Stephanie McMahon: The Invasion and divorce from Triple H (2001–2002)

-SmackDown!
-General Manager (2002–2003)
+SmackDown! general manager (2002–2003)

 On July 18, 2002, McMahon returned to the WWE (formerly WWF until a lawsuit from the World Wildlife Fund) as the general manager of SmackDown!.
 In contrast to her McMahon-Helmsley era villain character, McMahon became a fan favorite, as she began to favor fan favorite wrestlers at that time.
-She feuded with Raw General Manager Eric Bischoff.
+She feuded with Raw general manager Eric Bischoff.
 On the October 31 episode of SmackDown! at a Halloween party, McMahon and Bischoff shared a kiss while McMahon was dressed as a witch and Bischoff was disguised as her father underneath a mask.
 McMahon was given credit for the return of the WWE United States Championship and for the creation of the WWE Tag Team Championship.
 She was also credited with signing Hulk Hogan back to SmackDown!, which caused friction between herself and her father.

 In the summer of 2003, Vince McMahon began to resent Stephanie's attempts to stop him from pursuing an affair with Sable.
 In a controversial segment of SmackDown!, John Cena requested that Stephanie rip Sable's top off and that he be allowed to slap Stephanie's buttocks; she agreed to it and he slapped her buttocks, after which she went backstage, fought Sable, and ripped Sable's top off briefly exposing Sable's breasts on air.
 The feud culminated in the controversial first ever father-daughter "I Quit" match at No Mercy.
 McMahon was accompanied by her mother, the CEO of WWE Linda McMahon, and Sable accompanied Vince in their match.
 McMahon lost when Linda, at ringside threw in a towel on her behalf because Vince did not release a choke he had on her with a lead pipe.
-As a result of losing the match, McMahon was forced to step down as SmackDown!
-General Manager.
-The match was made to write Stephanie out of storylines as she was marrying Paul "Triple H" Levesque that week.
+As a result of losing the match, McMahon was forced to step down as SmackDown! general manager.
+The match was made to write Stephanie out of storylines as she was marrying Triple H that week.